nasa-lambda/cmb_analysis/README.md

 This is a set of analysis tools to be used in CMB research.
 It currently consists of code to calculate the pure Cl power spectra from a HEALPix map along with the associated mode-mixing matrices.
+In addition it contains a port of polspice to Python.

 ## Requirements ##